davefowler/melcurial/mercurial_plan.md

 ### Notes
 - Keep Git UX identical; Hg commands should feel equivalent but may print notes where behavior differs (e.g., no FF-only).
 - Start with a small PR refactor (backend layer + Git); follow with Hg in incremental PRs.
+- Documentation updates should be part of the implementation, not afterthoughts.
+- Consider Hg-specific help text that can be shown when Hg is detected.